Get started with PriceLabs now!

 For vacation rental property owners and managers, orphan gaps can result in lost revenue and increased operational costs.
-Not only does the vacation rental sit empty, but additional expenses are associated with cleaning and maintaining the vacation rental during these periods.
+Not only does the vacation rental sit empty, but additional expenses are associated with cleaning and maintaining it during these periods.
 Therefore, owners and managers must develop strategies to mitigate orphan gaps and maximize revenue.

 This article will explore the causes of orphan gaps and provide tips and strategies for managing them effectively.